Surveying: Ancient history

 Surveying has occurred since humans built the first large structures.
 In ancient Egypt, a rope stretcher would use simple geometry to re-establish boundaries after the annual floods of the Nile River.
 The almost perfect squareness and north–south orientation of the Great Pyramid of Giza, built c.
 2700 BC, affirm the Egyptians' command of surveying.
 The groma instrument may have originated in Mesopotamia (early 1st millennium BC).
 The prehistoric monument at Stonehenge (c.
 2500 BC) was set out by prehistoric surveyors using peg and rope geometry.

 The mathematician Liu Hui described ways of measuring distant objects in his work Haidao Suanjing or The Sea Island Mathematical Manual, published in 263 AD.

 The Romans recognized land surveying as a profession.
 They established the basic measurements under which the Roman Empire was divided, such as a tax register of conquered lands (300 AD).
 Roman surveyors were known as Gromatici.

 In medieval Europe, beating the bounds maintained the boundaries of a village or parish.
 This was the practice of gathering a group of residents and walking around the parish or village to establish a communal memory of the boundaries.
 Young boys were included to ensure the memory lasted as long as possible.

 In England, William the Conqueror commissioned the Domesday Book in 1086.
-It recorded the names of all the land owners, the area of land they owned, the quality of the land, and specific information of the area's content and inhabitants.
+It recorded the names of all the landowners, the area of land they owned, the quality of the land, and specific information about the area's content and inhabitants.
 It did not include maps showing exact locations.